Fractora vs. INFINI: When it comes to microneedling + RF, which is right for you?

 Both INFINI and Fractora are associated with mild, temporary redness, increased sun sensitivity for several days after treatment, and a faintly visible “grid” pattern on the skin that disappears after a couple of days.
 Fractora’s technology helps coagulate tissue very quickly, resulting in less post-treatment bleeding than older microneedling technologies.

 According to a study conducted by INFINI’s manufacturer, patients on average receive 2 to 5 treatments to achieve optimal results.
 Depending on the nature of their skin concerns, patients usually undergo 1 to 3 Fractora treatments to achieve satisfying results.

 While both are good products and both have been shown to work well for many skin issues, Fractora’s combination of superb quality, proven safety, and the ability to dial in treatment to lean more toward skin tightening or pigmentation problems or scars or fine lines—while still achieving improvements in all of these areas—make it a winner in our professional opinion.
 More importantly, our Hampton Roads Fractora patients who’ve tried it love it.

-If you’re interested in learning more about Fractora and all of your Hampton Roads skin tightening and rejuvenation options, all it takes is a moment to schedule a free consultation with our experienced skincare staff.
+If you’re interested in learning more about Fractora and all of your Hampton Roads skin tightening and rejuvenation options, all it takes is a moment to schedule a consultation with our experienced skincare staff.
 Call 757-873-3500 or contact us online.